 While there is no sure way to prevent it, reducing your risk factors such as avoiding the consumption of certain preserved foods and exposure to harmful chemicals can help lower your risk.

 When detected early, nasopharyngeal cancer can often be treated successfully.
-The prognosis depends on various factors including the stage and location of the tumor, and the patient's overall health.
+The prognosis depends on various factors including the stage and location of the tumour, and the patient's overall health.

 Many organizations and support groups offer resources and support for individuals affected by nasopharyngeal cancer.
 It's also important to discuss any questions or concerns with your healthcare provider.